 Lerner and Keltner (2001)’s empirical work consisted of four experiments, and the current replication focused on Studies 1 to 3.
 Study 4 involved inducing complex emotions in participants to try and determine causality, which we felt was more appropriate for a follow-up study after reconfirming the associations in Studies 1 to 3 with a replication, and then preferably executed in a well-controlled lab setting with careful attention to possible impact on the participants.

-Study 1 showed that fearful people tended to avoid uncertainty (risk averse) whereas angry people were more likely to embrace risk, regardless of positive or negative framing.
-Study 2 showed that the more fearful and happy tend to be more optimistic compared, whereas the angrier tend to be more pessimistic.
+Study 1 adopted the “Asian disease problem” (Tversky & Kahneman, 1981), a widely used framing question, to test individuals’ risk-seeking preferences.
+Framing has been found to influence risk preferences by numerous studies, suggesting that people tend to be risk-seeking under the gain frame, while being risk-aversive under the loss frame (Dawes, 1998).
+Study 1 showed that while the framing effect existed for the whole sample, fearful people tended to avoid uncertainty (risk averse) whereas angry people were more likely to embrace risk, regardless of positive or negative framing.

+Studies 2 and 3 measured participants’ risk optimism by their estimates of the comparative chance of future life events.
+Study 2 showed that the angrier and happier tended to be more optimistic, whereas the more fearful tended to be more pessimistic.
 Study 3 showed that ambiguity moderated the effects of Study 2 in that the differences in associations between the angry and fearful were much weaker for unambiguous events compared to ambiguous events.

 Given the similar design of the three studies measuring trait emotions and various outcomes, we combined the studies into a single survey design.
 We first assessed traits anger, fear, happiness, and hope as the independent variables, presented in random order, and then the outcome dependent variables of risk preferences and optimism, presented in random order, with assessment of controllability and certainty in random order at the very end.
 This design allowed us to both test the designs of each of the original studies, and to then run further tests in comparing the effects of the different studies with the potential of drawing additional insights.
 We successfully employed similar designs in previous replications in our team (e.g., Chan & Feldman, 2022).